 Moving Away from Tramadol Physician Contact Form

-Tramadol is not a medication you should abruptly stop.
+tramadol is not a medication you should abruptly stop.

 If you have been taking tramadol you should consult your physician

 before abruptly discontinuing its use.
-If you

-from tramadol and move to another form of treatment, please visit our
+to taper away from tramadol and move to another form of treatment, please visit our

-Physician Contact Form.
+.
 There is no charge or

 obligation for the consult and it does not matter whether or not if you are an